JulianOzelRose/TR-SaveMaster/README.md

  };
 ```

-With each index marker array's location stored on the dictionary, you can then calculate both the secondary ammo index,
+With each index marker array's location stored in the dictionary, you can then calculate both the secondary ammo index,
 as well as the base secondary ammo offsets.
 To see how to calculate the secondary ammo index, see the
 [section above](https://github.com/JulianOzelRose/TR-SaveMaster?tab=readme-ov-file#calculating-the-secondary-ammo-index).
 Here is how to calculate the base secondary ammo offsets based on the index data for Tomb Raider III:

 ```
+if (secondaryAmmoIndex != -1)
+{
     int baseSecondaryAmmoIndexOffset = ammoIndexData[levelIndex][0];

-deagleAmmoOffset2 = baseSecondaryAmmoIndexOffset - 32;
+    deagleAmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 32);
-uziAmmoOffset2 = baseSecondaryAmmoIndexOffset - 28;
+    uziAmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 28);
-shotgunAmmoOffset2 = baseSecondaryAmmoIndexOffset - 24;
+    shotgunAmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 24);
-harpoonGunAmmoOffset2 = baseSecondaryAmmoIndexOffset - 20;
+    harpoonGunAmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 20);
-rocketLauncherAmmoOffset2 = baseSecondaryAmmoIndexOffset - 16;
+    rocketLauncherAmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 16);
-grenadeLauncherAmmoOffset2 = baseSecondaryAmmoIndexOffset - 12;
+    grenadeLauncherAmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 12);
-mp5AmmoOffset2 = baseSecondaryAmmoIndexOffset - 8;
+    mp5AmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 8);
+}
 ```

-Once you have the ammo index and the base secondary ammo offset, the next step is to is calculate the secondary ammo offsets based on the index
-and base offsets.
-Here is the function for calculating the secondary ammo offset from its index and base offset:
+The function that calculates the secondary ammo offset from the base offset here is almost identical to the one used for
+Tomb Raider II.
+It just takes in a base offset, and returns the offset adjusted by the index and iterator.
+The only difference
+is the 0x12 iterator in this case:

 ```
 private int GetSecondaryAmmoOffset(int baseOffset)